What can you get for a dollar in Mexico? Or less than that? Quite a lot it turns out.

-In looking through some old posts of mine that are getting out-of-date, I found one from 2009 on what you could get for a dollar or less in Mexico City.
+In looking through some old posts of mine that are getting out-of-date, I found one from 2009 on what you could get for a dollar or less in Mexico City—20 pesos or so these days.
 I had been on a travel writing research trip there before I ever moved to Mexico and was seeing bargains all around me.
 The peso had spiked to 13.5 to the dollar, up from its usual (back then) range of 10 to 12.
 Now it’s even cheaper.

 At the end of each country section in The World’s Cheapest Destinations, I have a paragraph on “what you can get for a buck or less.”
 It’s not meant to be comprehensive, but just a sampling of what one U.S. dollar will buy you in that destination.
 It’s something people seem to like a lot, so I thought I’d give an update on what that gets you in Mexico now, in 2021 as the peso is often in the range of 19 or 20 to the dollar instead.

 A note for the photos: Mexicans often use the dollar sign in front of peso prices, so if you see that your Mexican breakfast in a restaurant is listed at $80 on the menu, that’s 80 pesos, or $4.
 And it’ll probably be four of the best dollars you ever spent.

 Prices are relatively uniform in Mexico when it comes to grocery stores and chain restaurants, but as with any country, they can vary quite a bit for everything else when you compare urban to rural or beach resort area to the interior.
 In general, you’ll see better prices for food, drink, rent/hotel, and services when you get away from the very largest cities and there’s even more of a disparity at the resort areas attracting foreign tourists because of the influx of free-spending people with dollars or euros.